amphi-ai/amphi-etl/README.md

 > \[!NOTE]
 >
-> Amphi focuses on structured and unstructured data manipulation for data and AI pipelines.
-It aims to empower data scientists and data engineers to easily develop pipelines with an intuitive low-code interface while generating Python code you can deploy anywhere.
+> Amphi focuses on data transformation for data preparation, reporting and ETL.
+It aims to empower data analysts, scientists and data engineers to easily develop pipelines with an intuitive low-code interface while generating Python code you can deploy anywhere.

 ![amphi-screenshot-github](https://github.com/amphi-ai/amphi-etl/assets/15718239/de1ccaa5-35ea-40e4-a464-2e498946c43a)

 **Modern ETL for the AI age:**

-- 🧑‍💻 **Low-code**: Accelerate data and AI pipeline development and reduce maintenance time.
+- 🧑‍💻 **Visual Interface / Low-code**: Accelerate data pipeline development and reduce maintenance time.
-- 🐍 **Python-code Generation**: Generate native Python code leveraging common libraries such as [pandas](https://github.com/pandas-dev/pandas), [DuckDB](https://github.com/duckdb/duckdb) and [LangChain](https://github.com/langchain-ai/langchain) that you can run anywhere.
+- 🐍 **Python-code Generation**: Generate native Python code leveraging common libraries such as [pandas](https://github.com/pandas-dev/pandas), [DuckDB](https://github.com/duckdb/duckdb) that you can run anywhere.
 - 🔒 **Private and Secure**: Self-host Amphi on your laptop or in the cloud for complete privacy and security over your data.

-**Structured & Unstructured**

-- 🔢 **Structured** - Import data from various sources, including CSV and Parquet files, as well as databases.
-Transform structured data using aggregation, filters, joins, SQL queries, and more.
-Export the transformed data into common files or databases.
-- 📝 **Unstructured** - Extract data from PDFs, Word documents, and websites (HTML).
-Perform parsing, chunking and embedding processing.
-Load the processed data into vector stores such as Pinecone and ChromaDB.
-- 🔁 **Convert** - Easily convert structured data into unstructured document for vector stores and vice versa for RAG pipelines.

 <br/>